Beau Baldwin: California

 On January 16, 2017, Baldwin was hired as the offensive coordinator for California of the Pac-12 Conference under new head coach Justin Wilcox.
 In Baldwin's second season at Cal, the Bears’ offensive efficiency ranked as the second worst among all Power Five teams.
 Under Baldwin, the Cal offense led by their third-string quarterback was shutout for the first time in 20 years in its Pac-12 conference game against Utah on October 26, 2019.
 As the offensive coordinator for California, the Bears finished the 2017, 2018, and 2019 football seasons with the 11th, 12th, and 12th ranked offenses respectively out of 12 teams in the Pac-12 Conference in Yards Per Game.
 During those same seasons, the Bears finished with the 10th, 12th, and 12th ranked offenses respectively out of 12 teams in the Pac-12 Conference in Total Points Per Game under Baldwin's offensive leadership.

 Cal Poly

 On December 10, 2019, Baldwin was hired by Cal Poly as their new head coach, replacing the retired Tim Walsh.
 Cal Poly President Jeffrey Armstrong introduced Baldwin as head coach and stated on December 11, 2019, "We need football to rise to the level of academics".
 During the remainder of his tenure with the Mustangs, Baldwin coached his teams to only 4 wins, held a lead in only 9 games, and was outscored by halftime of those games by 429 points.
 Baldwin finished his time in San Luis Obispo with the fewest number of wins by any Cal Poly head coach through their first 25 games in school history.
 Baldwin had an 0–5 record versus in-state rivals UC Davis and Sacramento State as Cal Poly's head coach.

+Arizona State

+On December 2, 2022, Cal Poly announced the resignation of Baldwin citing that he was accepting the offensive coordinator position at Arizona State under new head coach Kenny Dillingham.
+Arizona State started the season 1–2 with the offense leaving a lot to be desired.
+Under Baldwin's offensive play calling, Arizona State suffered its first scoreless home performance since 1988 in a humiliating 29–0 loss to Fresno State.
+Prior to Arizona State's game against USC, it was reported that Dillingham would take over offensive play calling duties from Baldwin.
+On November 29, 2023, it was announced that Baldwin would not remain on staff at Arizona State.

+Calgary Stampeders

+On March 25, 2024, it was announced that Baldwin had been hired by the Calgary Stampeders to serve as the team's quarterbacks coach.
+On March 3, 2025 it was announced that Baldwin had stepped down as the Stampeders quarterbacks coach after one season due to personal health issues, former Oregon and CFL quarterback Dakota Prukop was announced as his replacement.